Teksta versija

 (1) The Passenger information unit shall process passenger data in accordance with the general requirements for personal data protection.

-(2) Processing of such passenger data that reveals race, ethnic or social origin, political opinions, religious or other beliefs, trade union membership, genetic peculiarities, information on the health, sex life or sexual orientation of a person, and also other sensitive personal data is prohibited.
+(2) It is prohibited to process passenger data that reveal race, ethnic or social origin, political opinions, religious or other beliefs, trade union membership, genetic peculiarities, information on the health, sex life or sexual orientation of a person, and also other special categories of personal data.

-(3) If an air carrier has transferred for the inclusion in the Register passenger data which are not referred to in Section 4 of this Law and also information containing sensitive personal data, such data shall be automatically and permanently deleted immediately after receipt thereof.
+(3) If an air carrier has transferred for the inclusion in the Register passenger data which are not referred to in Section 4 of this Law and also information containing special categories of personal data, such data shall be automatically and permanently deleted immediately after receipt of the relevant information.

 Section 20.
 Obligation to Inform Passengers